Bank Runs With and Without Bank Failure: Conceptual Framework

-Information-based theories also capture the idea that depositors can misinterpret public signals and mistakenly run on healthy banks.
-For example, depositors might misinterpret a long line at a bank as a signal that the bank is insolvent, even though the line was caused by a liquidity demand shock \citep{Chari1988}.
+Depositors can react to a range of signals.
+For example, depositors might run in response to a signal that a recession is imminent, such as following a decline in the stock market, a rise in business failures, or runs on other banks \citep{Gorton1988,Calomiris1991}.
+Depositors might misinterpret a long line at a bank as a signal that the bank is insolvent, even though the line was caused by a liquidity demand shock \citep{Chari1988}.
 Related to this, runs can be driven by herding \citep{Gu2011}.\footnote{ \cite{Gu2011} writes a model of herding by depositors, where there can be both efficient and inefficient runs.
 Inefficient runs occur when depositors are misled by past observed withdrawals through an informational cascade.} The bank run in the film \textit{Mary Poppins} is an evocative example.
 Runs on other banks may lead depositors to revise their beliefs that their own bank is insolvent and run, an information-based contagion \citep{ChenJPE1999}.
-Negative news may also lead depositors to worry that other depositors are more flighty, increasing the propensity to withdraw.
-Behavioral theories of flawed belief formation can also lead to runs on healthy banks, as captured by the original meaning of the word ``panic.''
+Behavioral theories of flawed belief formation can also lead to runs on healthy banks, as suggested by the original connotation of ``panic.''
 Information-based theories predict that panics should occur in response to adverse public signals, leading to runs on both weak and strong banks.

-\begin{prediction} \textbf{Causes of bank runs.} Non-fundamental runs can happen both in banks with weak and strong fundamentals.
-Fundamental-based panics predominantly happen in weak banks.
-Information-based runs on strong and weak banks occur after negative news that is not necessarily bank-specific. \end{prediction}
+\begin{prediction} \textbf{Causes of bank runs:} Non-fundamental runs can happen both in banks with weak and strong fundamentals.
+Fundamental-based panics happen in weak banks.
+Information-based runs are more likely in weak banks, but can also happen in strong banks after negative news that is not necessarily bank-specific. \end{prediction}